Subspace clustering using a symmetric low-rank representation: Experiments

-Motion segmentation refers to the problem of segmenting feature trajectories of multiple rigidly moving objects into their corresponding spatiotemporal regions in a video sequence.
-The feature trajectories from a single rigid motion lie in a linear subspace of at most four dimensions \cite{Boult1991Factor}.
-Motion segmentation can be regarded as a subspace clustering problem.
-We consider the Hopkins 155 motion database \cite{Hopkins155} for the motion segmentation problem.
-It consists of 156 sequences of two motions or three motions.
-Fig. \ref{fig:h155example} shows some example frames from two video sequences with traced feature points.
-There are $39-550$ data vectors drawn from two or three motions for each sequence, which correspond to a subspace.
+We first consider the Hopkins 155 database \cite{Hopkins155} for the motion segmentation problem.
+It consists of 155 sequences of two motions or three motions.
+Fig. \ref{fig:h155example} shows some example frames from two video sequences with feature trajectories.
+There are $39-550$ data vectors drawn from two, three or five motions for each sequence, which correspond to a subspace.
 Each sequence is a separate clustering task.

-We considered two scenarios to evaluate the performance of the applicability of the LRRSC algorithm to motion segmentation.
+We considered two scenarios to evaluate the performance of the applicability of LRRSC and eLRRSC to motion segmentation.
 We first used the original feature trajectories associated with each motion in an affine subspace, i.e., enforced that the coefficients sum to $1$.
 Then, we projected the original data into a $4n$-dimensional subspace using PCA, where $n$ is the number of subspaces.

-The clustering performance for all 156 sequences was largely affected by $\lambda$.
-Fig. \ref{fig:h155:a} and \ref{fig:h155:b} show the clustering errors of LRRSC using two experimental settings for different $\lambda$ over all 156 sequences.
+The clustering performance for all 155 sequences was largely affected by $\lambda$.
+Fig. \ref{fig:h155:a} and \ref{fig:h155:b} show the clustering errors of LRRSC using two experimental settings for different $\lambda$ over all 155 sequences.
 In Fig. \ref{fig:h155:a}, when $\lambda$ was between 1 and 6 the clustering error varied between $1.5\%$ and $2.67\%$; when $\lambda$ was between 2.4 and 4, the clustering error remained very stable, varying between $1.5\%$ and $1.7\%$.
 In Fig. \ref{fig:h155:b}, when $\lambda$ was between 1 and 6, the clustering error varied from $1.56\%$ to $3.18\%$; when $\lambda$ was between 2.4 and 4, the clustering error varied from $1.56\%$ to $2.31\%$ and remained very stable.
 This implies that LRRSC performs well under a wide range of values of $\lambda$.
 In addition, choosing $\lambda$ for each sequence may improve the clustering performance, especially when the data are grossly corrupted by noise.